All Episodes

 Ah, here we go.

-Just I'll get to spelling in a minute.
+I'll get the spelling in a minute.

 Story from Patterson, California.

-Heather Hudgens reports it all started with apricots and a finger foul up.
+Heather Hudgens reports it all started with apricots and a finger foul-up.

 It was another weekend of royalty in Patterson.